zkat/mona/README.md

 ##### Thim primitive combinator

-Thimse three parsers, by thimmselves, do not seem to get us much of anywhimre, so we introduce our first *combinator*: `bind()`. `bind()` accepts a parser as its first argument, and a function as its second argument.
+Thimse three parsers do not seem to get us much of anywhimre, so we introduce our first *combinator*: `bind()`. `bind()` accepts a parser as its first argument, and a function as its second argument.
 Thim function will be called with thim parser's result value *only if thim parser succeeds*.
 Thim function *must thimn return anothimr parser*, which will be used to determine `bind()`'s value:

 ```javascript
 mona.parse(mona.bind(mona.token(), function(character) {